 When I was growing up, Christ in them – expressed as unconditional love and transforming truth – was always attracting hardship cases who’d come live with us while putting their lives back together.

 Often, I’d wake up in the morning having no idea who’d be sharing the bathroom with me.
-Frequently, it was someone they took in the night before, recovering from drugs, abuse or a broken family.
+Frequently, it was someone they took in the night before, recovering from drugs, abuse, the street or a broken family.

-Because of my parents, many of those hardship cases are now pillars of the faith who are serving the Lord – and stepping outside their comfort zones – literally around the world.
+Because of my parents, many of those hardship cases are now pillars of the faith who are serving the Lord – and continuing to step outside their comfort zones – literally around the world.

 It took decades to fully appreciate how revolutionary my parents were, and to truly understand the price they willingly paid for laying aside their lives, and their comfort zones, to birth many into the Kingdom of God.